bhargaviHQ/multiagent-ai-disaster-response/README.md

 4. Enhance the UI with interactive controls like pause or step-through simulation.
 5. Integrate human-in-the-loop for dynamic decision-making.

+**Note:** In the current implementation, Medical-1 depends on prior steps (Routes-1, Drone-1/2, Assess-1, Rescue-1) to ensure victims are reachable and resources are used efficiently.
+Acting first risks wasting resources on inaccessible areas.
+The sequence ensures optimal resource allocation, validates victim presence, and avoids chaotic responses by stabilizing the situation before medical intervention.
+This approach can be changed according to the required priority.

 ## Repo Overview
 ```